return to homepage

 Twins Teething

-twins teething Twins teething, yikes!
+Twins teething, yikes!
 Loads of parents will find their twins teething at the same time.
 This is generally due to simply being the same age.
 But, because those first little teeth can crop up anywhere between 4 and 9 months (on average), this leaves a lot of opportunity for different teething stages between twins.
 Not to mention, you could get two completely different reactions from each child, as well.
 It should be noted, identical twins will almost always start teething at the same time.
 So be prepared if you have identicals!

-Below we'll go over the most common signs of teething with twins along with the corresponding remedy options when dealing with
+Below we'll go over the most common signs of teething with twins along with the corresponding remedy options when dealing with teething twins.
+Be sure to check out the teething chart at the end too!

-Drool!
-Drool!
-And more drool!
 This definitely tops the list of symptoms with teething twins.
 Although, drool typically starts in the early months of babyhood, teething seems to stimulate it.
 All that extra saliva can also cause the unpleasant side affect of skin rashes around the mouth, chin, and even neck (just about anywhere saliva sits on the skin).
-You may even find one twin experiencing more drool and/or rashes than the other.
-A bit of a cough is another common side effect caused by the excess of saliva.
-But, do check with the pediatrician if you suspect there may be another cause.

 Remedy:

 Well, unfortunately, there's not much you can do to stop the flood.
 But, you can make your babies more comfortable by keeping their faces and necks as dry as possible.
-Be sure to have a clean cloth around, as well as plenty of bibs to change out.
+Be sure to have a clean cloth around, as well as plenty of dry bibs to change out.
 You may also want to apply a bit of pure lanolin ointment on babies skin to help act as a barrier.

-Chewing and gnawing.
 This is another one of the more predictable signs.
 You will likely find teething twins chewing and gnawing on just about anything they can get their hands on (including their own hands and fingers!), and more excessively than usual.
 Swollen, inflamed gums may be noticed during this stage too.

 Remedy: